Thai Tourist Information

-You can dive in Thailand all year round, though the best diving is between November and early May.
-Some dive sites in the Andaman Sea are not available in the rainy season due to strong winds.
-At that time there are also only a limited number of diving cruises.
-Check our Thailand dive site descriptions for detailed diving seasons.
+Thailand is an all year round diving destination, but the best diving is from mid November to early May.
+Some dive sites in the Andaman Sea are closed during the rainy season due to rough seas.
+At that time there are only a limited number of diving cruise charters in Thailand.
+Check our dive site descriptions for detailed diving seasons.

 Prior to the 10th century, a patchwork of kingdoms dominated the region including Hmong, Malay and Khmer.
 Southern Chinese people subsequently migrated down to Thailand and created states such as Sukothai and Ayutthaya.
 During this time the country was often at war with its neighbours, Burma and Cambodia.
 Threats continued from neighbouring Asians as well as European powers but Thailand remained the only South East Asian state to avoid colonial rule.
 After the end of the absolute monarchy in 1932, military rule held sway until democracy was established.